In this Bar Rescue episode, Jon Taffer visits JJ’s Sports Bar and Grill in Highland, California.

 In the kitchen, Mike teaches the owners and Jess to make a lettuce taco.

-Just before the stress test Jon sits with the staff and he finds out about Joe’s resistance.
+Just before the stress test Jon sits with the staff.

-The stress test commences and they are flooded with customers and orders at the bar and kitchen.
+They are flooded with customers and orders at both the bar and kitchen.

 Many drinks are made incorrectly but Phil catches the errors.